Map and explore oxygen level data using charts

 - Accept the remaining default values.

 By leaving the Bandwidth parameter empty, the tool will determine the value of the bandwidth that results in the smallest possible Root-Mean-Square cross validation error.
-This is also how the Geostatistical Wizard determined the optimal bandwidth in the previous lesson.
+This is also how the Geostatistical Wizard determined the optimal bandwidth.

 The Kernel Interpolation With Barriers tool will take the average of all coincident points by default, so this does not need to be explicitly specified in the geoprocessing tool.
 The other aggregation methods for coincident points can be found on the Environments tab of the tool.